-Below are a few case studies, from customers that have taken a refresher driving course with us.
+Below are a few case studies, from customers that have taken refresher & confidence driving courses with us.
 We have tried to outline the broad range of clients we work with to help them become safer, more confident drivers.

 Mrs A, Surrey – A Promotion at Work & Motorway Fears:

 Mrs K approached us as she had a promotion at work, which would involve a lot of traveling and motorway driving.
 She always avoided the motorway if possible.

 “I would often take the longer rural non-motorway route if I had to travel a distance.
 But with work, this would not be possible, especially if I have colleagues in the car with me.
 Motorways terrified me.
 I had to address this issue.”

 We arranged a full day session for her, which involved initially a chat about her driving history and why she found motorways so scary.
 It turned out that some years back she was involved in a near miss with a HGV, which pulled out in front of her, which really knocked her confidence.
 From that point she really didn’t like motorways, and the longer she left driving on motorways, the worst the fear became.
 During the session, we introduced her to motorways during a quieter time of the day.
 This gave her time to really get used to them again, without the added pressure of additional traffic.
 Our tutor, Chris reassured her, and put her at ease from the start.

 Initially, Chris noticed she was not looking that far into the distance, and her driving was rather reactive.
 Observation and planning are huge factors in making a safer, more confident driver.
 Chris set about helping her improve her observation through commentary driving and using a funnel-type approach to her observation, expanding her observation field and scanning and asking “what if”.